SamNdirangu/vending_machine/README.md

  A REST API simulation of a vending machine.
 The project is done using NodeJS Express with Typescript.
 The Server is not coupled with any database.

 ## How To Run
- The server runs by default at port 80 can be changed by supplying the environment varible PORT to use your desired port.
+ The server runs by default at port 80 can be changed by supplying the environment variable PORT to use your desired port.
  A live server to interact with may be available using the following link https://sam-vending-machine.herokuapp.com/

 ### Using Node